-The work in the stream of the Holy Spirit, no matter whether it is God’s own work or the work of men being used, it is the work of the Holy Spirit.
-The substance of God Himself is the Spirit, which can be called the Holy Spirit or the sevenfold intensified Spirit.
-Anyway, They are the Spirit of God.
-It is only that the Spirit of God is called differently during different eras.
-But Their substance is still one.
-Therefore, the work of God Himself is the work of the Holy Spirit; the work of the incarnate God is none less than the Holy Spirit at work.
-The work of men who are used is also the work of the Holy Spirit.
-It is only that the work of God is the complete expression of the Holy Spirit, and there is no difference, whereas the work of men being used is mixed with many human things, and it is not the direct expression of the Holy Spirit, let alone the complete expression.
+The work in the stream of the Holy Spirit, whether it is God’s own work or the work of people being used, is the work of the Holy Spirit.
+The essence of God Himself is the Spirit, which can be called the Holy Spirit or the sevenfold intensified Spirit.
+All in all, They are the Spirit of God, though the Spirit of God has been called different names in different eras.
+Their essence is still one.
+Therefore, the work of God Himself is the work of the Holy Spirit, while the work of the incarnate God is nothing less than the Holy Spirit at work.
+The work of people who are used is also the work of the Holy Spirit.
+Yet the work of God is the complete expression of the Holy Spirit, which is absolutely true, whereas the work of people being used is mixed with many human things, and is not the direct expression of the Holy Spirit, let alone His complete expression.
 The work of the Holy Spirit is varied and not limited by any conditions.
-The work varies in different people, and conveys different working substances.
-Work in different eras also differs, as does work in different countries.
-Of course, although the Holy Spirit works in many different ways and according to many principles, no matter how the work is done or on what kind of people, the substance is always different, and the work He does on different people all has principles and all can represent the substance of the object of the work.
+The work of the Holy Spirit varies in different people; it manifests different essences, and it differs by era, as well as by country.
+Of course, although the Holy Spirit works in many different ways and according to many principles, no matter how the work is done or on what kind of people, its essence is always different; all the work done on different people has its principles, and all of it can represent the essence of its objects.
 This is because the work of the Holy Spirit is quite specific in scope and quite measured.
-The work done in the incarnate flesh is not the same as the work conducted on people, and the work also varies depending on the different caliber of people.
-Work done in the incarnate flesh is not done on people, and in the incarnate flesh He does not do the same work as that done on people.
-In a word, no matter how He works, work on different objects is never the same, and the principles by which He works differ in accordance with the state and nature of different people.
-The Holy Spirit works on different people based on their inherent substance and does not make demands on them beyond their inherent substance, nor does He work on them beyond their actual caliber.
-So, the work of the Holy Spirit on man allows people to see the substance of the object of the work.
-The inherent substance of man does not change; the actual caliber of man is limited.
-Whether the Holy Spirit uses people or works on people, the work is always in accordance with the limitations of people’s caliber so that they may benefit from it.
-When the Holy Spirit works on men being used, both their gifts and actual caliber are brought into play and are not reserved.
-Their actual caliber is all exerted to serve the work.
-It can be said that He works by using the available parts of men in order to achieve the working results.
-By contrast, work done in the incarnate flesh is to directly express the work of the Spirit and is not mixed with the human mind and thoughts, unreachable by man’s gifts, man’s experience or man’s innate condition.
-The myriad work of the Holy Spirit is all aimed at benefiting and edifying man.
-But some people can be perfected while others do not possess the conditions for perfection, which is to say, they cannot be perfected and can hardly be saved, and even though they may have had the work of the Holy Spirit, they are ultimately eliminated.
-That is to say that though the work of the Holy Spirit is to edify people, this does not mean that all those who have had the Holy Spirit’s work are to be completely perfected, because the path pursued by many people is not the path to being perfected.
-They only have the unilateral work of the Holy Spirit, and not subjective human cooperation or correct human pursuit.
-In this way, the work of the Holy Spirit on these people becomes work in service of those being perfected.
-The work of the Holy Spirit cannot be directly seen by people or directly touched by people themselves.
-It can only be expressed via the aid of men with the gift of working, meaning that the work of the Holy Spirit is provided to followers via expression by men.
+The work done in the incarnate flesh is not the same as the work conducted on people, and the work varies, too, according to the caliber of the person on whom it is conducted.
+Work done in the incarnate flesh is not done on people, and it is not the same work as that done on people.
+In brief, no matter how it is done, the work performed on different objects is never the same, and the principles by which He works differ in accordance with the states and natures of the different people on whom He works.
+The Holy Spirit works on different people based on their inherent essence and does not make demands on them that exceed that essence, nor does He do work on them that exceeds their inherent caliber.
+So, the work of the Holy Spirit on man allows people to see the essence of that work’s object.
+The inherent essence of man does not change; his inherent caliber is limited.
+The Holy Spirit uses people or works on them in accordance with the limitations of their caliber, that they may benefit from it.
+When the Holy Spirit works on people being used, those people’s talents and inherent caliber are unleashed, not withheld.
+Their inherent caliber is exerted in service of the work.
+It may be said that He uses the parts of men that can be used in His work, in order to achieve results in that work.
+By contrast, work done in the incarnate flesh expresses the work of the Spirit directly and is unadulterated by the human mind and thoughts; neither man’s gifts, nor man’s experience, nor man’s innate condition can reach it.
+All the myriad work of the Holy Spirit is meant to benefit and edify man.
+However, some people can be perfected while others do not possess the conditions for perfection, which means they cannot be perfected and can hardly be saved, and though they may have had the work of the Holy Spirit, they are ultimately eliminated.
+This is to say that though the work of the Holy Spirit is to edify people, one cannot say that all those who have had the Holy Spirit’s work will be perfected completely, because the path many people follow in their pursuit is not the path to being perfected.
+They have only the unilateral work of the Holy Spirit, not subjective human cooperation nor correct human pursuit.
+Thus, the work of the Holy Spirit on these people comes to serve those who are being perfected.
+The work of the Holy Spirit cannot be seen directly by people, nor can it be touched directly by people themselves.
+It can only be expressed by those with the gift of work, which means that the work of the Holy Spirit is provided to followers through the expressions people make.